awyspr/fieldnotes-blog/2025-11-22-short-lived-but-short-sighted-iam-for-awsmp.md

 will have to start again, because the request is "approve once" whether or not the right delegation is in hand.

-To counter, there is a (new set of IAM permissions that can be given out by a customer-account administrator)[https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies-temporary-delegation.html#temporary-delegation-managing-permissions].
+To counter, there is a [new set of IAM permissions that can be given out by a customer-account administrator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies-temporary-delegation.html#temporary-delegation-managing-permissions).
 But they only address the request approval piece (ie process), not the actual permissions scope matching and authorization.

 Also, "temporary" delegation requests apparently live forever - they are closed off when "approved" but actually don't expire.